eoakley/artifacthelper/README.md

 ## To do

-* Add an option to automatically scan the cards
 * Deck tracker
 * Advanced card recomendadion (based on synergy and mana curve)
-* Add custom options on the launcher
+* Custom options on the launcher

 ## Authors